-While the commission for the agent is paid for by the seller, the added commission for the buyer’s agent is usually wrapped into the price of the home.
-So, in a way, the buyer pays the commission as well.
+While the seller pays the agent’s commission, the added commission for the buyer’s agent is usually wrapped into the price of the home.
+So, in a way, the buyer pays that commission as well.

 Are Agents Incentivized to Get You the Best Price?

-Agents are paid with commissions as an incentive to see a job through to completion.
-In general, commissions are paid only when a transaction settles unless their listing agreement states otherwise.
+Agents get commissions as an incentive to see a job through to completion.
+In general, real estate agents get their commission only when a transaction settles unless their listing agreement states otherwise.
 This leaves all agents with the same motivation – get the home sold or don’t get paid.
-As a result of this compensation mechanism, the agents receiving the highest commissions are the ones who either sell the most expensive homes or sell a larger quantity of homes.
+As a result of this commission structure, the agents who receive the highest pay are the ones who either sell the most expensive homes or sell a larger quantity of homes.

 Let’s take the hypothetical example of a traditional listing agent on a $400,000 home.
-A 6% commission with a conventional split would result in the listing agent and buyer’s agent each receiving $12,000.
+A 6% commission with a conventional split means the listing and buyer’s agent each receive $12,000.
 If the listing agent manages to sell your home over list price for $410,000, they will make an extra $300.
-While this additional income might make a difference for some agents, the bulk of the money an agent will make comes from listing the house in the first place.
+This additional income might make a difference for some agents, the bulk of the money an agent will make comes from listing the house in the first place.